Last updated on February 2, 2023 at 06:42 pm

 By looking past if someone is engaged with work, you begin to understand their actual motivations and needs.
 And these questions are action-oriented.
 Just learning that half your workforce isn’t engaged doesn’t actually help you solve your disengagement problem.
 But if you learn more about the makeup of your teams, what drives them, and what makes them tick, you begin to understand why your culture might not be working.
 Or what benefits and flexibilities you need to offer.

-And it might go without saying that to measure true engagement and understand your workforce mix, an annual employee engagement survey isn’t going to cut it.
+And it might go without saying that to measure true engagement annual employee engagement surveys aren’t going to cut it.
 These surveys are simply too far apart and too stagnant.
-Engagement can change hourly, so how do you expect to capture employee engagement for your whole organization with one annual survey?
+Engagement can change hourly, so how do you expect to capture employee engagement for your whole company with one annual survey?

-But organizations with frontline workforces rely heavily on managers as a comms channel.
+But companies with frontline workforces rely heavily on managers as a comms channel.
 We need to adapt strategies that help them be better communicators.

 Joni Kirk of LifeCenter Northwest created her manager communication strategy by understanding that “You can’t expect a _______ to be a communicator.”
 By this she meant, you can’t expect a manager, a field technician, a doctor, or so on to be a communicator.
-They haven’t been trained as we have.
+They have not been trained.
 It’s up to us to give them the tools and continue to reinforce them.

 To do this at her company, Joni: